karn30chavda/Personal_PortFolio/README.md

 # ResuMatic - Modern & Responsive Portfolio Website

 ResuMatic is a sleek, modern, and fully responsive personal portfolio website built to showcase your skills, experience, and projects.
-It's crafted with Next.js, React, Tailwind CSS, and Shadcn/UI, providing a beautiful and performant user experience.
+It's crafted with Next.js, React, Tailwind CSS, and Shadcn/UI, and features a full-fledged admin dashboard for easy content management.
 This project was developed with assistance from Firebase Studio.

-**Live Demo:** [Your Live Demo URL Here - e.g., https://karan-portfolio-website.netlify.app]

 ## Features

 *   **Modern UI/UX:** Clean and professional design suitable for personal branding.
 *   **Fully Responsive:** Adapts seamlessly to all screen sizes (desktops, tablets, and mobile).
 *   **Dark/Light Theme Toggle:** Allows users to switch between themes based on their preference, with system preference detection.
-*   **Smooth Scrolling Navigation:** Easy navigation through different sections of the portfolio.
+*   **Admin Dashboard:** A secure, password-protected dashboard to manage all portfolio content without touching the code.
 *   **Interactive Sections:**
-    *   **Hero Section:** Engaging introduction with a profile picture and call-to-action for resume.
+    *   **Hero Section:** Engaging introduction with a profile picture and call-to-action for your resume.
     *   **About Me:** A section to share your story and passion.
-    *   **Experience:** Detail your professional journey (currently highlights a learning path).
+    *   **Experience:** Detail your professional journey.
     *   **Skills:** Showcase your technical skillset with categorized skills and icons.
-    *   **Projects:** Display your featured projects with images, descriptions, tags, and links to live demos and source code.
+    *   **Projects:** Display your featured projects with images, descriptions, tags, and links.
+    *   **Certificates:** Highlight your certifications with images and credential links.
-    *   **Contact Form:** Allows visitors to get in touch easily (simulated email dispatch in the current version).
+    *   **Contact Form:** Allows visitors to get in touch easily, with messages stored in the database and viewable from the dashboard.
 *   **Resume Download/Preview:** Modal dialog to preview or download the resume PDF.
-*   **Optimized Images:** Leverages `next/image` for optimized image loading.
+*   **Optimized Images:** Leverages `next/image` for optimized image loading, with images hosted on Cloudinary.
-*   **Built with Best Practices:** Clean code, component-based architecture, and modern web standards.

 ## Tech Stack